SAP/ui5-tooling/docs/pages/Configuration.md

 #### deprecated

 In case your project is deprecated you may also define a property `deprecated: true`.
-In projects that have a direct dependency to your project, the UI5 Tooling will then display a deprecation warning.
+In projects that have a direct dependency to your project, UI5 Tooling will then display a deprecation warning.

 ## Resources
 ### Path Mapping
-Depending on the project type, the UI5 Tooling expects your projects source files to be located in certain directories.
+Depending on the project type, UI5 Tooling expects your projects source files to be located in certain directories.

 If your project's sources are located in different directories, you need to configure the path mapping accordingly.
 Depending on the type of project, there are several different path mappings available.

-Note that all configured paths must be written in POSIX (i.e. using only forward slashes `/`) and relative to the projects root directory.
+Note that all configured paths must be written in POSIX (i.e. using only forward slashes `/`) and relative to the project's root directory.

 #### Available Path Mappings